-We arrived in Santorini on July 18 (2015 for the archives) and the referendum resulting in an overwhelming “no” vote yet somehow Greece negotiated a further bail out and further austerity measures.
+We arrived in Santorini on July 18 (2015 for the archives) and the referendum resulting in an overwhelming “no” vote for Greece to stay in the EU; yet somehow Greece negotiated a further bail out and further austerity measures.
 There are no queues at the ATM in Santorini however, credit cards continue to be accepted and it’s business as usual in this glorious part of the world.

 In Santorini the travel brochures aren’t having you on.
 It is exactly as it looks: white, serene, picturesque views and an endless vision of deep blue sea and matching blue rooftops coupled with breathtakingly spectacular cliffs and volcanic mountains.

 It’s busy but not in a “I-can’t-be-bothered-leaving-my-pool” way; just in a way that makes you happy the negativity in the media hasn’t kept the tourists away.

 Family run boutique hotel built into the caldera.
 The hospitality is “Greek family”, in other words you are a welcome visitor but you don’t have to get up and offer to do the dishes or cook a meal while you’re there.
 Nothing is too much trouble and the attentiveness is genuine; it’s as good as it gets.

 The attention to detail is tremendous—your tealight candles get lit before sunset every night and there is a turndown service.